RayKilburg/random-team-picker/README.md

 ## Info:
 ### React + TypeScript + Vite
 - This app was built with Vite + React + TypeScript
-- This app is currently hosted on Vercel
+- This website is currently hosted on Vercel
 - I am using local storage to store "team" data
 - React Toastify used for notifications